-We plan to provide an article for this space on a periodic basis.
+We plan to provide articles for this space on a periodic basis.
 The subjects will be related to items, subjects and/or events featured by museum exhibits.

 We invite individuals to submit articles of interest.
-Your article will be considered for furure publication.
+Your article will be considered for future publication.
 Please provide source and proper credit for submitted information.